Pinky and the Brain

-Pinky and the Brain is an American animated sitcom created by Tom Ruegger for the Kids' WB programming block of The WB, as a collaboration of Steven Spielberg with his production company Amblin Entertainment and Warner Bros.
+Pinky and the Brain is an American animated television series about two genetically enhanced laboratory mice, Pinky and The Brain or "Brain", who consistently try and take over the world.
+The show was created by Tom Ruegger for the Kids' WB programming block of The WB, as a collaboration with Steven Spielberg and his production company Amblin Entertainment, and Warner Bros.
 Television Animation.
 This was the first animated television series to ever be presented in Dolby Surround.
 The characters first appeared in 1993 as a recurring segment on the animated television series Animaniacs.
-It was later spun off as a series due to its popularity, with 65 episodes produced.
-The characters later appeared in the series Pinky, Elmyra & the Brain, and later returned to their roots as an Animaniacs segment in the 2020 revival of that series.
+The beloved characters were Pinky who was voiced by Rob Paulsen and The Brain or "Brain" for short was voiced by Maurice LaMarche.
+It was later spun off as a Pinky and the Brain series due to its popularity, with 65 episodes produced and shown on the Kids' WB.
+The first episode of the series aired September 9, 1995 and ran until November 14, 1998.
+The first episode was a first and aired both on prime time WB scheduling and on the Kids' WB.
+The characters later appeared in the sequel series Pinky, Elmyra & the Brain, and later returned to their roots as an Animaniacs segment in the 2020 revival of that series.